 These are all important factors that Capital Coating keeps in mind when assessing your epoxy floor project.
 Our epoxy floor coating contractors have installed commercial and industrial floors in Pennsylvania, Maryland, Delaware, and New Jersey.
 We have the equipment and experience to repair damaged concrete, prepare the substrate, and properly apply the epoxy, urethane cement, or polyaspartic to ensure that floors get maximum longevity.

 100% solid epoxy coatings can be clear, or pigmented.
 This gives the customer the flexibility to customize their floor for their preference.
 Customers practicing 5S utilize epoxy’s many colors to create visual work places that help promote worker accountability and organization.
+An industrial grade epoxy floor can help with the safety and the aesthetics of your workplace.

 Decorative Broadcast Floors